 - you fall under any of the general grounds for refusal that are set out in the Immigration Rules.

-You will receive limited leave to remain in the UK for “a period not exceeding 30 months”.
 With this leave to remain, you are allowed to work and have access to public funds (such as benefits and homelessness assistance).

 After that, you can apply for British citizenship, but there are significant financial obstacles to this.
 Read more here.